fmiras/decentraland-currency-changer/README.md

 # Decentraland Currency Changer

 Chrome extension that adds and option to change the displaying prices currency of the Decentraland Marketplace

-[link-cws]: https://chrome.google.com/webstore/detail/decentraland-marketplace/njolebhkchggldgfbclfieijobnkddlm "Version published on Chrome Web Store"
+[link-cws]: https://chrome.google.com/webstore/detail/decentraland-marketplace/njolebhkchggldgfbclfieijobnkddlm 'Version published on Chrome Web Store'

 ## Installation